 In addition to offering death benefit protection and cash value growth potential, IUL products may also include accelerated death benefits.

-Available at issue for no additional premium, these benefits allow you to accelerate a portion of the benefit, should you be diagnosed with a qualifying illness, subject to eligibility requirements.
-The accelerated death benefit payment could be used to pay bills, make up for missed work due to your illness, fund family vacations, or in any other way you choose.2
+Available at issue for no additional premium, these benefits allow the owner to accelerate a portion of the benefit, should you be diagnosed with a qualifying illness, subject to eligibility requirements.
+The accelerated death benefit payment could be used to pay bills, make up for missed work due to your illness, fund family vacations, or in any other way you choose.3

 Watch an example to see how different financial "buckets" work together to create a strong plan for retirement.